Všechny články

 Pavel Kopczyk

-We analysed 2.1 million Amazon listings and 31,000 products from a Central European e-shop.
-Four of our studies in a nutshell: rating inflation, the predictive ceiling for returns, repairability as a signal — and when reputation fails.
+We analysed 2.1 million Amazon listings and 31,000 products from the largest Czech e-shop.
+Six of our studies: rating inflation, the predictive ceiling for returns, repairability as a signal, reputation failure, engagement signals — and catalog churn.
+With links to the full texts.

 Why we study e-commerce signals

 Star ratings and reviews are today's dominant quality signal for online purchases.
-But what if that signal is losing its information content?
-Four of our studies examine what publicly visible product-page data really says about quality — and what it no longer can.
+But how much information does that signal actually carry?
+Six of our studies examine what publicly visible product-page data really says about quality and dissatisfaction risk — and what it no longer can.
+Below we summarise the main quantitative results and link to the full manuscripts.

 1. Rating inflation and the price-quality paradox on Amazon

 An analysis of 2.1 million product listings from the Amazon Reviews 2023 corpus.
-The mean rating is 4.23/5, fewer than 1% of products fall below 3.0 — the usable scale has compressed into a single effective star of range (3.8–4.8).
-Review attention concentrates extremely on a small share of products, and the link between price and visible review quality is weak.
+The mean rating is 4.23/5 and fewer than 1% of products fall below 3.0 — the usable scale has compressed to roughly a single star of range (3.8–4.8).
+Review attention concentrates extremely on a small share of products ("winner-take-all"), and the link between price and visible review-quality signals is weak.
+The study thereby reframes the price-quality paradox: not as a single-product anomaly, but as a property of the entire signal distribution.

 Why it matters: the five-point scale is functionally a one-point scale.
 Average ratings therefore cannot serve as a comparison tool — and recommendation systems that ingest them as features are working with a collapsed measuring instrument.